twse/random-stuff/README.md

 * **protest2.htm** replaces everything with IMAGE and INLINE in square brackets.
 * **protest3.htm** protests against sites that use JavaScript URLs.
 * **protest4.htm** protests against sites that use HTML external links so the links do nothing when selected.
-* **protest5.htm** redirects browsers to an "Unsupported Browser" page (see the page itself in the zipped archive for a partial list).
+* **protest5.htm** redirects to an "Unsupported Browser" page (see the page itself in the zipped archive for a partial list).

 ## Translations of EasyPaint in multiple languages
 All translations are in `ts` format and can be edited with e.g. Qt Linguist.
 Generated translations are found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/blob/master/CMakeLists.txt#L109).
 Nikita Grishko stopped developing the program in 2018/02/08.